 Dropbox is a cloud storage service that allows users to store their data on remote servers.
-The remote servers store files durably and securely, and these files are accessible anywhere with an Internet connection.
-Usually, these servers are maintained by cloud storage providers and made available to users over a network (typically through the Internet).
+The remote servers store files durably and securely, and these files are accessible anywhere with an internet connection.
+Usually, these servers are maintained by cloud storage providers and made available to users over a network through internet.
 Users pay for their cloud data storage.

 Let’s do some back-of-the-envelope calculations to estimate the bandwidth and storage required.

 The system needs to deal with a huge volume of read and write data, and their ratio will remain almost the same.
 So while designing the system, we should focus on optimizing the data exchange between client and server.

 At a high level, we need to store files and their metadata information like file name, file size, directory, etc., and who this file is shared with.
 So, we need servers to help the client upload/download files to cloud storage and some servers to facilitate updating metadata about files and users.
 We also need some mechanism to notify all clients whenever an update happens to synchronize their files.